EmilioIvanMedina/DocumentReader/README.md

 # DocumentReader
-OCR Tesseract implementation for reading Files and return text in a different kind of file
+OCR Tesseract implementation for reading Files and return text in a different kind of file.

+This is a .NET solution.